Iceland volcano: Travel warnings issued amid fears of eruption

 "However, if a natural catastrophe such as an earthquake, flood or volcano affects your travel plans and/or injures you must check your policy details.
 For example, at World Nomads, you need to have purchased your policy before these powerful forces of nature become a “known event” and be on an Explorer Plan for us to consider coverage."

-The Blue Lagoon geothermal spa - one of Iceland’s biggest tourist attractions - has been closed temporarily until 16 November after being hit by the earthquakes.
+The Blue Lagoon geothermal spa - one of Iceland’s biggest tourist attractions - temporarily closed on 9 November after being hit by earthquakes.
+Its closure has been extended until 30 November due to ongoing geological unrest.